 Your next project is just around the corner.
 Browse our product galleries for more inspiration.

-Reclaimed wood can be shaped and fashioned into a wide range of different products.
-These may be rustic looking with visible nail holes and saw marks, or they may simply have a deeper color and patina than a newer material.
-In either case, reclaimed wood is beautiful, stylish, environmentally friendlier than new cut wood, and is rapidly growing in popularity amongst home and business owners as well as builders and architects.
+Reclaimed wood can be shaped and finished into a wide range of different products.
+They can be clean with a modern twist or rustic look with visible nail holes and saw marks.
+They can also have a deeper color and patina than a new material.
+In either case, reclaimed wood is beautiful, stylish, environmentally friendlier than new cut wood, and is rapidly growing in popularity amongst homeowners and business owners as well as builders, architects and designers.

-If you’ve been considering using reclaimed wood in your own projects, take a look at these five ways it can be used.
-You may be surprised to see just how versatile and attractive it can be.
+If you’ve been considering using reclaimed wood in your own projects, take a look at these five ways it can be used for that one-of-a-kind look.
+You may be surprised to see just how versatile and attractive aged wood can be in a wide variety of design styles.

 1. Reclaimed Wood Flooring

 Wood flooring is one of the most popular flooring materials for both homes and commercial spaces.
-Your clients are likely requesting wood in at least some parts of their projects, if not the entire flooring area already.
+Your clients are likely requesting wood in at least some parts of their projects, if not the entire flooring area.

 2. Reclaimed Wood Beams

 You already know the benefits of using ceiling beams.
-Solid wood beams can be used to lend support to a room, while faux, or created beams can be used for interior design purposes or to disguise plumbing and wires.
-Reclaimed wood beams can be constructed to give you two or three visible sides, all with unique characteristics such as saw marks, grain, and patina that can enhance the appearance of the room.
+Solid wood beams can be used to lend support to a room, while hollow wood box beams can be used for interior design purposes or to disguise plumbing and wires.
+Reclaimed wood beams can be custom constructed to give you two or three visible sides, all with unique characteristics such as saw marks, grain, and patina that can enhance the appearance of the room.

 3. Reclaimed Wood Paneling

-If you’re working on a space that needs a little more character for the walls than simple dry wall can offer, consider using some reclaimed wood paneling.
+If you’re working on a space that needs more character for the walls or ceiling than a dry wall finish can offer, consider using reclaimed wood plank wall paneling.
 Reclaimed wood wall panels can be modern or rustic looking to fit a variety of styles and spaces.
 They offer the depth, warmth, and interest that only wood can bring to a space, often with additional personality such as saw marks and a varying patina that can add some character to a room.
-Use them as an accent or as a full wall covering to bring depth to an area.
+Using wood plank panels as a ceiling accent or as a wall covering to bring depth to any space.

 4. Reclaimed Wood Bar Tops

-Reclaimed wood bar tops can do all of this with style and beauty.
+Reclaimed wood tops can do all of this with style and beauty.
 Choose the wood, the shape and thickness, and how you want it finished.
-The wood itself will have depth and interest that goes beyond anything you can find in newer materials today, making it a conversation piece as well as a functional top.
+The wood itself will have depth and interest that goes beyond anything you can find in newer materials today, making it a wonderful conversation starter as well as a functional top.

 5. Reclaimed Lumber

 Reclaimed lumber is available in many lengths, widths, and thicknesses.
 It’s also available in a range of wood species, and with different levels of antiquing.
-It can be used in all the same areas and places that you would use new cut lumber for, including ceilings, stairs, shelves, cabinetry, and walls.
+It can be used in all the same areas and places where you would use new cut lumber for, including ceilings, stair parts, cabinetry, shelves, and walls.
 It’s just as durable as new cut lumber, but with more history and character to it, along with the environmental benefits.
 Substitute your new cut lumber with reclaimed lumber to add some additional style and personality to any of your projects.

-To meet the demands of savvy clients today, architects are needing to use different and innovative materials, including using many reclaimed building materials.
-Reclaimed wood and lumber are one example of the way that reclaimed products can be brought back to life and used in a new way for many years to come.
+To meet the demands of savvy clients today, architects and builders are seeking eco-friendly, innovative materials, including a variety of reclaimed woods.
+Reclaimed wood and lumber are just one example of the way that reclaimed products can be brought back to life and used in a new way for many years to come.
+You can browse a wide variety of successful design project applications here.

-Start using reclaimed wood and building materials in your designs to give your clients the look they want along with a more environmentally responsible choice.
-Check out Elmwood Reclaimed Timber for more information and get more from your work with reclaimed material.
+Start using reclaimed wood and building materials in your designs to give your clients that unique look they want along with a more environmentally responsible choice.
+Check out Elmwood’s product collection for more information and get more from your design with reclaimed material.